eurekaclinical/eureka-python-client/README.md

-# eureka-python-client
+# eurekaclinical-python-client
-Clients for accessing Eureka!'s web services APIs
+Clients for accessing Eureka!
+Clinical's web services APIs

 ## Requirements
 * Requires Python 2.7.10 or higher and the requests module (can be